Jake Arner Memorial Airport

-Jake Arner Memorial Airport (FAA LID: 22N) is a public non-towered airport that serves Lehighton, Pennsylvania and the surrounding areas.
+Jake Arner Memorial Airport (FAA LID: 22N) is a public non-towered airport located in Mahoning Township, Carbon County, Pennsylvania.
+It serves Lehighton, Pennsylvania and the surrounding areas.
 The airport is home to 35 based aircraft as of 2015, and has about 13,000 aircraft movements every calendar year.
 It was surveyed at an elevation of 534 ft and 163 m above sea level.

 History

 Founding and beginning of Jet Age

 Jake Arner Memorial Airport was open in December 1964 and was named Lehighton Municipal Airport at the time.
 The airport flourished in its beginning years; it was a military and commercial airport until commercial service was dropped in 1977.
 During its relatively brief 10 years of commercial service, the airport saw service from Eastern Air Lines, launched in Spring of 1967, flew Convair 440 Metropolitan daily to Philadelphia via Philadelphia International Airport.
 Although the founding of the airport was in the midst of the Jet Age in aviation there were very few commercial jets flying into Lehighton.
 And due to low passenger numbers, an increase in jet fuel and competition of airlines Eastern pulled out of Lehighton after a little over 10 years in 1977.